vladislav-k/VKPopupView/README.md

 ![VKPopupView banner](Assets/banner.png?raw=true)
 ## Description
-**VKCheckbox** is lightweight and easy to use blurred popup view written in Swift.
+**VKPopupView** is lightweight and easy to use blurred popup view written in Swift.
 You will find it very similar to your iOS folders at Springboard (Home screen).

 ## Installation
 You can install **VKPopupView** manually only.
 Just add content of the `VKPopupView` folder into your project.